 Clamp Coffee Sarasa is one of those magical cafés that transmits tranquility and positive vibes as soon as you enter.
 Forget how you normally drink your coffee, order either black or white, and choose from the latest freshly roasted specialty coffee beans according to your taste buds.
 You will be rewarded with an exquisite pour-over that will make you drool!
 For me, sitting by the window draped in leaves and watching the roaster Tomonori handpick the beans was hands down therapeutic.

 67-38 Nishinokyo Shokushicho, Nakagyo Ward, Kyoto

-Next stop on the route was Osaka, Tokyos younger, laid-back sister with an edge.
-Nowhere in Japan has it been easier to start a conversation in a coffee shop, without realizing how fast the time passed by.
+Next stop on the route was Osaka, Tokyos younger, laid-back sister.
+Nowhere in Japan has it been easier to start a conversation in a coffee shop with complete strangers.
 I wish I had spent more than 4 days in Osaka, had I only known how fascinating it is and what an interesting amount of specialty coffee shops it had.
 So much to discover!
 But first things first, coffee lovers should definitely visit an area called “Orange street” or Tachibana-touri, where Osaka’s creatives and designers have set up their cafés and shops in a battle to develop the newest fashion and trends.